Man leads Collier deputies on highspeed chase through Naples - News Break

 Man leads Collier deputies on highspeed chase through Naples

-NAPLES, Fla. — The driver of a black Toyota sedan hit the gas on Golden Gate Parkway instead of pulling over when deputies tried to pull him over.
+NAPLES, Fla. — The driver of a black Toyota sedan hit the gas on Golden Gate Parkway instead of pulling over when Collier County deputies tried to pull him over.

 Part of the chase was caught on camera.